-Note: Estimated responses of employment, temporary-layoff unemployment, jobless unemployment, gross outflows from temporary-layoff unemployment to employment and to jobless unemployment, baseline model (red line with circles) and no-PPP counterfactual (blue line with diamonds), 2020M1-2021M6.
+Note: Estimated responses of employment, temporary-layoff unemployment, jobless unemployment, gross outflows from temporary-layoff unemployment to employment and to jobless unemployment, baseline model (blue line with circles) and no-PPP counterfactual (red line with diamonds), 2020M1-2021M6.

-faces a tension simultaneously matching the overall rise in TL unemployment and the rather muted increase in JL unemployment: during "normal" times, such an increase in TL unemployment would typically be associated with a much larger increase in JLunemployment.
+rather muted increase in JL unemployment: during "normal" times, such an increase in TL unemployment would typically be associated with a much larger increase in JL unemployment.
 Lockdown shocks allow the model to match the fact that permanent layoffs only increased mildly compared to temporary layoffs during the pandemic.
-The estimated values for the two additional parameters, $\rho{r\phi}$ and ξ , also accommodate this tension by implying (a) a reduced exogenous probability of moving to JL among workers in TL unemployment, and (b) lower adjustment costs for recalling workers from lockdown.
+The estimated values for the two additional parameters, $\rho{r\phi}$ and ξ , also accommodate this tension by implying (a) a reduced exogenous probability of moving to JL among workers in lockdown-TL, and (b) lower adjustment costs for recalling these workers.
 The other crucial distinguishing factor is policy, as we demonstrate next.